kubernetes/kubernetes/docs/user-guide/services.md

 ![Services overview diagram](services-overview.png)

-By default, the choice of backend is random.
+By default, the choice of backend is round robin.
 Client-IP based session affinity can be selected by setting `service.spec.sessionAffinity` to `"ClientIP"` (the default is `"None"`).